 States with the Highest Filing Fees: What to Expect

 On the flip side, states like California or Massachusetts carry notably higher up-front costs.
-For instance, California imposes at least $70 to file but also includes an annual fee (the dreaded $800 minimum tax for many LLCs).
-Meanwhile, Massachusetts may require $500 or more for initial registration.
-Bear in mind that a higher filing fee doesn’t always translate to better benefits; it’s often tied to local tax structures or franchise tax rules.
+For example, an LLC in California pays $70 to file the Articles of Organization (plus a $20 Statement of Information within 90 days) and owes an annual $800 franchise tax to the Franchise Tax Board; the temporary first-year waiver applied only to tax years beginning 2021–2023 and has expired.
+Meanwhile, Massachusetts charges $500 to file a Certificate of Organization (and $500 for the annual report thereafter).
+Bear in mind that a higher filing fee doesn’t always translate to better benefits; it’s often tied to local tax structures or franchise-tax rules.

 Filing Fees in All 50 States (2025)

 Below is a snapshot of each U.S. state in alphabetical order.
-The details reflect the cost of filing an LLC, the official website link for formation references, and any relevant remarks.
-These state fees and notes are updated for 2025 but may also vary if legislatures introduce new rules:
+The details reflect the state filing fee to create an LLC, an official link for LLC formation references, and any relevant remarks.
+These state fees are updated for 2025 but can change if legislatures revise statutes, so always confirm on your Secretary of State website before filing.

 State | 2025 LLC Filing Cost | Official Gov Address (Link) | Remarks | Annual Report Cost | Processing Time |